walisc/WPooW/docs/DataAccess-PostType.md

     ```yaml
     Description:
-        Used to specify field to order by
+        Used to specify the field to order by

-    Paramters:
+    Parameters:
         $fieldname:
             Type: string
-            Decription: PostType field name you want to order by
+            Description: PostType field name you want to order by
         $asc_desc:
             Type: string
             Description: ASC for ascending order based on the fieldname and DESC for descending
             order based on the fieldname
         $fieldname:
             Type: boolean
-            Description: if you want to treat the value from the colum as a number when ordering,
+            Description: if you want to treat the value from the column as a number when ordering,
             else treat as a string

     Returns: WPooWQueryObject